ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 ${self.body(5, y=10, someval=15, delta=7)}
 ```

-The Context object also supplies a kwargs accessor, for cases when you’d like to pass along whatever is in the context to a body() callable:
+The Context object also supplies a kwargs accessor, for cases when you'd like to pass along whatever is in the context to a body() callable:

 ${next.body(**context.kwargs)}